minaminao/ctf-blockchain/src/ParadigmCTF2022/README.md

     }
 }
 ```
-There are a few ways to distinct a `delegatecall` from a `call`, but in this case I use the `GAS` opcode.
+There are a few ways to distinct a `delegatecall` from a `call`.
+In this case I use the `GAS` opcode.

 Payload:
 ```